crodrigoquero/C4Imaging/README.md

 ### When to use a Data Workflow

-Baically when you need to process data.
-Data processing is huge which include __validation, classification, sorting, calculation, organization and transformation__ of data.
-A data workflow is not iteractive, i.e. it doesn't need human intervention along its processing cicles.
-If a process need human inervention, lets say some kind of validation, then you need to implement a different workflow model.

-A data workflow is almost like a blackbox.
-However, a data workflow can report its processing progress and final state.

 To explain when you want to consider to use a data workflow to carry out some sort o process, let me show you some examples from the real life:

 1. A user needs to to __parse__ a large set of pdf __files__ to extract data from them.
 Once each file is parsed, the extracted data needs to get inserted in a database, in order to provide final user full text search capabilities in a cartain online document management facility.